saltyrtc/saltyrtc-meta/Protocol.md

 * A server SHALL generate a new cryptographically secure random cookie to be used for the client until the connection has been severed.
-* A client SHALL also generate a new cryptographically secure random cookie to be used for the other peer which is valid for servers until the connection has been closed.
+* A client SHALL also generate a new cryptographically secure random cookie to be used for the other peer.
+In case the other peer is a server, the cookie is valid until the connection has been closed.
   For other clients, this cookie is valid until the server announces a new initiator or responder with the same address or until the connection to the server has been closed.

 The cookie SHALL be set to the previously generated cookie.